 Start by Exploring Yellowstone

 The bulk of Yellowstone Park is in the northwest corner of Wyoming, however Montana is home to two of the main entrances/exits.
 When heading out of the park to drive to Glacier Park, I suggest leaving through the Gardiner exit and making your way through Paradise Valley and then on to Bozeman.
-Skip Chico Hot Springs but plan to stop at the boiling river on your way out of the park.
+Skip Chico Hot Springs but plan to stop at the boiling river on your way out of the park (closed summer 2020 due to COVID).
 It’s awesome and bizarre.
 There is nothing like sitting in moving, natural water that is warm and even scalding in places.
 This is a natural feature, so no lifeguards or towels available.
-I have a hunch that this may be near where Forrest Fenn’s treasure is hidden.
-So if you are as wacky as me, you might take a detour for a little treasure hunt.
+I have a hunch that this may be near where Forrest Fenn’s treasure was hidden (apparently the treasure was found spring of 2020).

 After the boiling river, head toward Bozeman, but 20 miles before Bozeman stop at the Montana Grizzly Encounter.
 You will never (hopefully) be that close to a grizzly bear as you will at this roadside habitat.
 Then make your way to Bozeman and find a lively downtown atmosphere.
 This is a great place to grab grub.
 Google maps is going to then try to send you down the interstate.
 That’s fine if you are in a hurry, but if you can spare an extra 20 minutes on the road, leave Bozeman and take the road less traveled, west to Norris and then north to Three Forks.
 Honk and wave to all the river floaters as you drive along the Madison river.

 The drive from Norris to Three Forks is so beautiful, have your camera ready – an evening drive will make you fall in love with Montana.
 You might end up trading in your stocks to move west and buy a wheat farm.
+You can stop outside of Three Forks to tour the Lewis and Clark Caverns.
 Once you get to Three Forks you will hit Wheat Montana, you must stop for a pastry.
 No excuses.
 Continue north to Townsend.

 Jena and family floating the Madison River – August 2019.